davea42/libdwarf-regressiontests/README.txt

 the GNU binutils-dev or equivalent must be installed to get bfd.h in a visible standard header location (the 'dwarfextract' test will fail without GNU binutils-dev).

+A source of variation in output is libelf, since libelf traditionally does a poor job of noticing invalid Elf and some versions are better than others.
+Libelf 0.8.13 does a little better but is still pretty weak.
+For example it adds offset to size before checking for a value > the size of the entire file so an overflow in the add would result in letting the read proceed.
+Freebsd libelf is a bit better than Ubuntu in testing for legitimate Elf.

 To run a full test:
 	./configure